AMERICAN

 AND THEIR BORROWERS ARE NOT PESTS

-They are the frontier of inclusion.
+The small lenders are not parasites.
+They are the frontier of inclusion in financial markets.
 They carry risk that megabanks no longer wish to shoulder.
-They extend credit to the underserved, often at higher underwriting cost, thinner margins, and higher default correlation.
+They extend credit to the underserved, often at higher underwriting costs, thinner margins, and higher default correlation.
 When one collapses, it is convenient for large banks to distance themselves.
 But that detachment ignores the moral contract of finance: to connect capital to activity, not capital to capital.

-He is the pulse.
-His stress reveals stress in wages, housing, medical debt, inflation, and opportunity.
-When his finances crack, it’s not because he gambled wildly.
-It’s because the mainstream system excluded him, priced him out, judged him unworthy of normal credit.
-He lives closer to the edge.
+The subprime borrowers are not the pests.
+They are the pulse of our economy.
+Their stress reveals underlying pressures in wages, housing, medical debt, inflation, and opportunity.
+When their finances crack, it’s not because they gambled wildly; it’s because the mainstream system excluded them, priced them out, and judged them unworthy of normal credit.
+They live closer to the edge.

-Yes, risk does accumulate.
-Yes, a failure in one corner may foreshadow cracks elsewhere.
+Dimon’s comment was strategically correct—but rhetorically destructive.
+Yes, risk does accumulate, and yes, a failure in one corner may foreshadow cracks elsewhere.
 But to frame those connected to the underbanked as “cockroaches” is to cast them not as participants in a broken system but as unwelcome pests.
-That framing reinforces hierarchies and assigns moral failure to the least powerful.
+That framing reinforces hierarchies and assigns moral failure to the least powerful, undermining the principles of shareholder activism.

-When capital ignores those who need it most, credit deserts grow.
-Shadow markets expand.
-Debt bubbles build where regulation is lightest.
-If the next shock comes, it will not begin with subprime—it will begin with the collapse of confidence in financial inclusion itself.
+The real reckoning will come from blindness at the top.
+When capital ignores those who need it most, credit deserts grow, shadow markets expand, and debt bubbles build where regulation is lightest.
+If the next shock comes, it will not begin with subprime—it will begin with the collapse of confidence in financial inclusion itself, echoing the disconnect between Washington and Wall Street.

 The Voice of Reason calls for three things:

-• Reframe the narrative.
+Reframe the narrative.
 Don’t warn of pests.
 Listen to pressure.
 The failures in small-lender networks are early warnings, not excuses for dismissal.

-• Align incentives.
+Align incentives.
 Reward credit technologies and underwriting models that account for human variability.
 Don’t force every loan into a cookie-cutter score.
 Allow flexibility that sees potential, not just past payment.

 (C) 2025.
 All rights reserved.
 American Capitol Media LLC.